CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/bewerbung_ffw/index.en.md

 <p>
 We're glad you're interested in moving into our housing project!

-We hope that the flats will be ready for occupancy from February 2024.
+We hope that the flats will be ready for occupancy from March 2024.
 If you want to move in, you can apply here:</p>

 <h2>Allgemein</h2>